Kinvey/kinvey-cli/README.md

 * `env delete [env]`

     Deletes the specified environment or the active one if you don't specify an environment.
 You can specify an environment by ID or name.
 By default, the command searches inside the active application but you can specify a different application using `--app`.
+You will be prompted for confirmation unless you set the `--no-prompt` flag.

     * `--app <application>`

       Specifies a Kinvey app by ID or name.

+    * `--no-prompt`

+            Do not ask for confirmation.

 * `coll create <name>`